ccjmne/blog/content/posts/going-horizontal.md

    Note that `column` wants to print out columns of unique width, regardless of their individual content.<br>
-   By default, it uses tabulations, but you may have it use spaces with the
-<abbr font="mono" title="-S">--use-spaces</abbr> flag, which takes the minimum
-number of whitespaces to separate columns by:
+   By default, it uses tabulations, but you may have it use spaces with the `--use-spaces`/`-S` flag, which takes the minimum number of whitespaces to separate columns by:

 ```sh
 seq 100 150 | column